-- Step 1: A Discipline Team meeting, consisting of the principal/designee, area administrator, the parent/guardian and student, will be convened at the school within the initial 10-day suspension.
-The team will review the investigation completed by the school, the due process procedures and any information provided by the student and parent/guardian.
-The area administrator will review the recommended consequences and determine if any additional consequences shall be imposed and outline those consequences.
-If the parent/guardian agrees with the determination of the area administrator, the decision will stand.
-If the parent/guardian disagrees with decision of the area administrator, a hearing may be requested by making a written request to the area administrator.
+- Step 1: A Discipline Team Meeting (DTM), which consists of the principal/designee, the area administrator, the parent/guardian, and the student, will be convened at the school within 10 school days of the first day of suspension.
+The purpose of this meeting is for the team to review the investigation completed by the school, the due process procedures afforded, and any information provided by the student and the parent/guardian.
+Note that because the DTM is intended to be a collaborative process between team members, there is no right for representative counsel to attend.
+During the DTM, the area administrator will review the recommended consequences, decide if any additional consequences shall be imposed and outline those additional consequences.
+If the parent/guardian agrees with the decision of the area administrator, then the decision shall stand and no further due process procedures (e.g., a hearing) associated with the incident will take place.
+If the parent/guardian disagrees with the decision of the area administrator, then a hearing may be requested by making a written request to the area administrator.
 Please see the Forms Section for a request form. - Step 2: The hearing will also be scheduled within the initial 10-day suspension, or as close to it as feasible.
-If parents/guardians request a later hearing date, the area superintendent/designee will determine if the offense warrants an extension of the suspension prior to agreeing to a later hearing date.
-If the hearing cannot be held within the initial 10 day suspension, the superintendent/designee will determine whether to approve the long-term suspension pending appeal. - Step 3: Written notice will be sent to parents/guardians advising them of the date, time and location of the hearing.
-The notice will also describe the hearing process and advise parents/guardians of the student's rights under law. - Step 4: A hearing will be held at the Learning Community offices and the student will be able to exercise the rights identified in the notice, including the right to have an opportunity to present their version of the events, provide witnesses (or written witness statements) on their behalf, question the witnesses presented by the school administration and be represented by counsel (at their own expense). - Step 5: The superintendent/designee shall make a written determination as to whether sufficient information was provided at the hearing to determine whether the student is guilty of the misconduct and, if so, the appropriate disciplinary response.
+If parents/guardians request a later hearing date or scheduling conflicts do not allow the hearing to take place within the initial 10-day suspension, then the area superintendent/designee will determine if the offense warrants an extension of the suspension prior to agreeing to a later hearing date.
+The superintendent/designee will determine whether to approve the long-term suspension, reassignment or exclusion pending the appeal. - Step 3: Written notice will be sent to parents/guardians advising them of the date, time and location of the hearing.
+The notice will also describe the hearing process and advise parents/guardians of the student's rights under law. - Step 4: A hearing will be held at the learning community offices and the student will be able to exercise the rights identified in the notice, including the right to have an opportunity to present their version of the events, provide witnesses (or written witness statements) on their behalf, question the witnesses presented by the school administration and be represented by counsel (at their own expense). - Step 5: The superintendent/designee shall make a written determination as to whether sufficient information was provided at the hearing to determine whether the student is guilty of the misconduct and, if so, the appropriate disciplinary response.
 The superintendent/designee does not review the initial 10-day suspension.
 A student shall be informed of the determination within seven to 10 days of the hearing. - Step 6: If the parent/guardian disagrees with the decision of the superintendent/designee, an appeal before a panel of the Board of Education may be requested.
-This appeal must be requested within ten days of the date of the superintendent's decision letter.
+This appeal must be requested within 10 days of the date of the superintendent's decision letter.
 The disciplinary consequence remains in effect throughout all appeals.
 Please see the Forms Section for an appeal form.